Jack Ma: Views

 Ma is an adherent of both Buddhism and Taoism.

 On 24 September 2014, in an interview with Taobao, Ma attributed the strength of American society to the country being rooted in its "Christian cultural heritage" and expressed his belief in the importance for China to implement a positive value system in order to overcome the aftermath and legacy of the bygone Cultural Revolution.

-In 2017, Ma advocated for the use of big data and AI to as a means to implement elements of a planned economy, stating that this technology would eliminate the information gaps that limited planned economic models historically.

 In November 2018, the People's Daily identified Ma as a member of the Chinese Communist Party (CCP), something which surprised observers.

 Ma received international criticism after he publicly endorsed the Chinese work practice known as the 996 working hour system.
 When asked in 2019 to give his views on the future, Ma again stated that 996 was currently a "huge blessing" necessary to achieve success, but went on to state that artificial intelligence technology might lead to a better life of leisure in the future, where people would only have to work four-hour work days, three days a week.
+In 2019, Jack Ma and Elon Musk debated, taking opposing views on AI and its potential risks and rewards.
+Jack Ma took a more positive approach and believed that machine learning could be a force for good, delivering fresh insights into how people think.
+He predicted that it would create more jobs, and that people might even reduce their workweek and people would be able to live to 120 years.
+In December 2024, Jack Ma expressed confidence in AI regarding its affiliate Ant Group and saw many opportunities for AI and fintech.
+Jack Ma described the present as an AI technological revolution, according to a Chinese media outlet.
 At the same time, Ma expressed skepticism that AI could ever completely replace people, referencing to his theory that success requires a "love quotient" and stating that machines can never match this success.
 Ma also predicted that population collapse would become a big problem in the future.

+In 2017, Ma advocated for the use of big data and AI as a means to implement elements of a planned economy, stating that this technology would eliminate the information gaps that limited planned economic models historically.
+At the 2019 World AI Conference, Ma expressed his optimism for the future of AI, stating that AI had the potential to transform society positively and that leaders should "reshape themselves for AI".
+According to Ma, "Most of the projections about AI are wrong... people who are street-smart about AI are not scared by it."